Adding external documentation

 {% endhint %}

-* `/slack links <tag-or-id>` to list all documentation links for an entity
+* `/cortex links <tag-or-id>` lists all documentation links for an entity

 {% hint style="info" %}

-The Slack Bot `links` command works for any docs links listed under `x-cortex-links`.
-Note that it does not list the [charts](#embedded-dashboards) listed under `x-cortex-dashboards`.
+The `links` command surfaces docs defined under `x-cortex-link`.
+It does not return charts defined under `x-cortex-dashboards`.

 {% endhint %}